YukunJ/Teach-Myself-CPP/Shared-memory-queue/READMD.md

 + Day 5

-We will going to turn this currently SPSC queue into a SPMC queue.
+We will perform two optimizations:

-Firstly we adjust the code based on the code review comments from https://codereview.stackexchange.com/questions/297732/shared-memory-queue-implementation-in-c
++ change the index operation from modulo operator into the bitwise and with (2's power minus 1), after we ensure the `element_capacity` is a power of 2.

-Secondly we change the index operation from modulo operator into the bitwise and with (2's power minus 1), after we ensure the `element_capacity` is a power of 2.
++ per reader and write create a locally cached index so it doesn't have to pull the index in the shared segment and cause cache coherence traffic.